 As a Bostonian I can’t really encourage you to spend JUST ONE DAY in Boston, but if that’s the time you have, then make the most of it!
 Boston boasts history, culture, great food, and gorgeous gardens.
-We’ve put together a walking tour of Boston landmarks to help you get the most from your day.
+Downtown Boston is also the perfect place for walking, which is a great way to see the historic sites and have fun!
+We’ve put together a self guided tour of Boston landmarks to help you get the most from your day.

 This post includes affiliate links.
 We may get paid if you buy something or take an action after clicking on one of these.
 Traveling Tulls is not affiliated with any of the restaurants, hotels, and attractions listed, and has not received any products, services, or fees for this post.
 All opinions are our own.
 DISCLOSURE